linkerd/website/linkerd.io/content/2/features/load-balancing.md

 For destinations that are not in Kubernetes, Linkerd will balance across endpoints provided by DNS.

-For destinations that *are* in Kubernetes, Linkerd will read service discovery information based off the tarpet IP address rather than relying on DNS.
-If the IP address is not assigned to a Service, then there will be no discovery information.
+For destinations that are in Kubernetes, Linkerd will look up the IP address in the Kubernetes API.
+If the IP address corresponds to a Service, Linkerd will load balance across the endpoints of that Service and apply any policy from that Service's [Service Profile](/2/features/service-profiles/).
+On the other hand, if the IP address corresponds to a Pod, Linkerd will not perform any load balancing or apply any [Service Profiles](/2/features/service-profiles/).

-{{< note >}}
-This means that load balancing will not work if the service is exposed as a headless service.
-There is no way to tell which service the pod IP address belongs to and therefore it cannot retrieve all available endpoints.
-{{< /note >}}

 ## Load balancing gRPC